gokcehan/lf/CONTRIBUTING.md

 - Add option evaluation logic to `setExpr.eval` in `eval.go`
 - Implement the option somewhere in the code
 - Add option name and its default value to `Quick Reference` and `Options` sections in `doc.md`
-- Run `gen/doc-with-docker.sh` to update the documentation
+- Run `gen/doc.sh` to update the documentation (requires podman/docker)
 - Commit your changes and send a pull request

 ## Adding a new builtin command